punreachrany/My-Bookshelf-Punreach/README.md

 ## Alternative Implementation
-The description below are the alternative implementations for some of the functionality our application.
-However, due to assessment restriction from using any third-party package, I didn't implement it in those ways.
+The description below are the alternative implementations for some of the functionality our application. **However, due to assessment restriction from using any third-party package, I DID NOT implement it in those ways.**
 - `image cache implementation`: Flutter actually recommends us to use a third-party package called `cached_network_image`.
 Link: https://flutter.dev/docs/cookbook/images/cached-images
 Furthermore, there is even a video provided by flutter team that.
 The `image.network` widget will automatically cache the image.
 However, it doesn't work that.